Work with variables

 5. Add a Message node.

-7. Select the Insert variable icon ({x}), and then select userName.
+7. Select the Insert variable icon ({x}), and then select customerNameFromGreeting.

-8. Select the space after the variable and type !.
+8. Select the space after the variable and enter "!".

-2. Add a Redirect node and select the destination topic.
+9. Add a Redirect node, and select the destination topic Talk to Customer.

-Screenshot of the Greeting topic with the userName variable added as input in a redirect node.
+Screenshot of the Greeting topic with the customerName variable added as input in a redirect node.

-4. Select the > icon, and then select the variable whose value you want to pass.
+11. Select the > icon, and then select the variable whose value you want to pass, customerNameFromGreeting, in this example.

 The Redirect node should look like this:

-Screenshot of the Greeting topic with the completed Redirect node.
+Screenshot of the completed Redirect node in the Greeting topic.

 Return values to original topics